+Term Description

-Term Description Activities and Assignments/ Learning Tasks For students to engage deeply with content, they must participate in learning activities/learning tasks that challenge them to construct understanding.
-These activities and assignments may take many forms and depend on the context, but they tend to share certain characteristics: • Emphasize problem-based learning • Permit student choice and initiative • Encourage depth rather than breadth • Require student thinking Designed to be relevant and authentic Grouping of Students Students may be grouped in many different ways to enhance their level of engagement: • in a single, large group led either by the teacher or another student; in a single, large group led entier by the teacher of another student, • in small groups, either independently or in an instructional setting with a teacher; and • independently.
+Activities and Assignments/ Learning Tasks For students to engage deeply with content, they must participate in learning activities/learning tasks that challenge them to construct understanding.
+These activities and assignments may take many forms and depend on the context, but they tend to share certain characteristics:

+• Emphasize problem-based learning

+• Permit student choice and initiative

+• Encourage depth rather than breadth

+• Require student thinking

+• Designed to be relevant and authentic

+Grouping of Students Students may be grouped in many different ways to enhance their level of engagement:

+1 • in a single, large group led either by the teacher or another student; • in small groups, either independently or in an instructional setting with a teacher; and • independently.
 In small groups, the ability level and skill in an area can be homogeneous or heterogeneous.
 Students can choose their own grouping, with partners, in triads, or in other configurations.
 Teacher decisions about student groupings are based on a number of considerations.
 Chief among these is suitability to the instructional goals.
 Most important, the type of instructional group should reflect what a teacher is trying to accomplish and should serve those purposes.